nirajp82/AmazonAuroraPostgreSQL/10_PostgreSQL_Command/06_Vaccume_Address_WrapAroundIssue.md

 No. Freezing happens during normal VACUUM and does not rewrite tables.

+### Q: Once a row is frozen, does it stay frozen forever?

+**Yes.** A frozen tuple remains frozen for its entire lifetime.
+Only **updates or deletes** create new tuple versions that must be frozen again later.

 ### Q: What happens if wraparound is detected?

 PostgreSQL blocks new transactions to prevent data corruption.